emoravec/dc2019/scripts4paper/DC_script.md

 after which you can change various parameters (see also USER INPUTS below)  in this **DC_pars.py**.

-3a) Make sure you CASA environment has been set up
+3a) Make sure your CASA environment has been set up

        execfile("/home/teuben/dc2019/scripts4paper/DC_locals.py")